OwlCoder/DSA_cpp/readme.md

 Binary search: called binary because at every node you have two choices (binary choice)

-(use data structures like map (Hash tables) to do searching)

-(if possible, make a graph and use a graph search algorithm )
+(use data structures like map (Hash tables) to do searching) (if possible, make a graph and use a graph search algorithm )

 ## Graphs

+Undirected Graphs: undirected are basically directed graphs with two arrows in the opposite directions for each connection weighted and unweighted graphs (assume all are weighted, if unweighted assume 1 or 0 as all weights)

+Hence, weighted directed graphs are implemented for now.

+Directed Graphs

+all trees are also directed graphs but with no cycle:

+n-ary trees
+binary search tree
+Binary Heap: Min Heap/Max Heap

+### check if a graph is actually a tree (check for cycles):

+### Graph Insertion:

 ### Minimum tree:
 Kruskal minimum spanning tree